Date Published: 03-03-2026

 On the Censorship of the Gretna East Student Press

-Gretna admin censored a student cartoon, then censored the article about the censorship.
+Gretna admin censored a student cartoon, then reviewed the article about the censorship.
 Our student press deserves better.

 Disclaimer: The opinions expressed in this piece are my own and should not be interpreted as those of the rest of Gretna East Media.
 As a reporter for GEM, I have a direct stake in the events described below, but this piece was written independently and not at the direction or request of GEM or its staff.

-In January, Gretna East Media (GEM) reporter Aidan McClaren posted an editorial cartoon criticizing recent Immigration and Customs Enforcement (ICE) operations in Minneapolis.
-Later that month, Gretna administrators forced GEM to take down McClaren's work.
+Recently, Gretna East Media (GEM) reporter Aidan McClaren posted an editorial cartoon criticizing recent Immigration and Customs Enforcement (ICE) operations in Minneapolis.
+Later, Gretna administrators forced GEM to take down McClaren's work.

 This decision raises serious questions about student press freedom and the role of administrative oversight in shaping student journalism.
 While school administrators may argue that certain content could be disruptive or inappropriate, the removal of McClaren's cartoon sets a troubling precedent for censorship at Gretna East.